DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/data-validation.md

 ---
 # Data Validation

-The grid validates entered values and if a value doesn't pass validation, displays errors.
+The grid validates entered values and displays errors if a value does not pass validation.

 An error icon indicating the invalid value.
-Hover your mouse over the icon to display a hint along with a description of the error.
+Hover the mouse over the icon to display a hint with the error's description.

 Correct every invalid value to save data.